OpenNTF/jnosql-driver-proton/README.md

 - DominoDocumentCollectionManager#getByNoteId is unavailable
 - Folder add/remove methods are not available
 - Transaction support is not available
+- DominoDocumentCollectionManager#count is unreliable due to document-count restrictions in queries
+- MIME is not supported
+- The `protected` and `signed` item flags are not supported
+- For time types, only LocalDate, LocalTime, and ZonedDateTime are supported
+- Arrays of mixed time types (e.g. LocalDate and ZonedDateTime) are not supported

+Beyond inherent limitations, rich text is also not currently supported

 #### Jakarta NoSQL Dependencies